 The thought boggles the mind.

 Picture, if you will, the former Speaker of the House and conservative icon, locked in his study, at his computer, aimlessly roaming the Metaverse.
-Imagine the reactions the virtual Newt must have elicited as he stumbled around the grid in his Gingrich avatar, complete with blue oxford shirt and tie, the name “Newt Gingrich” floating over his head.
+Imagine the reactions the virtual Newt must have elicited as he stumbled around the grid in his Gingrich avatar, complete with blue oxford shirt and tie, and the name “Newt Gingrich” floating over his head.

 “Imagine that every legislative committee that wanted to work on the environment could get together in Second Life with their peers … They could all get together by just going into their computer without having to travel…”

 As strange as Second Life can be, I’m not sure we’re ready for a virtual world overrun by flying politicians.
-On the other hand, the Legislative Life initiative could cut down on DUI’s and other unseemly Washingtonian behavior (although it could create a whole new problem with virtual call girls, so really, it might not be an improvement overall).
+On the other hand, the Legislative Life initiative could cut down on DUI’s and other unseemly Washingtonian behavior (although it could create a whole new problem with virtual call girls, so really, it might not be an improvement).

 Legislative Life is just one small part of a much larger vision.
 Gingrich thinks virtual worlds might be the solution to overcoming rampant partisan politics.